Commands in Blazor Diagram Component

 Sizing Commands

-Sizing SetSameSize commands are used to resize all selected object based on width, height, and size of the reference object (FirstSelectedItem).
+Sizing SetSameSize commands are used to resize all selected object based on the width, height, and size of the reference object (FirstSelectedItem).

 SizingMode are as follows: